openshift-service-mesh/federation/README.md

 1. Operational simplicity for isolated meshes.

-   **Use case**: You want to simplify troubleshooting and upgrades by isolating cluster-specific issues.
+   **Use case**: Simplified troubleshooting and upgrades by isolating cluster-specific issues.

    **Reason**: Since federated meshes don’t rely on a shared control plane, issues are localized to individual clusters.